HumanSignal/label-studio/docs/source/guide/ml_create.md

 ## 4. Ensure the ML backend can access Label Studio data

+If your data is stored in a cloud, local directory, or has been imported into Label Studio, you will need to set the `LABEL_STUDIO_URL` and `LABEL_STUDIO_API_KEY` environment variables.

-Depending on how you are getting data into Label Studio, you may need to set `LABEL_STUDIO_URL`.
-See [Allow the ML backend to access Label Studio data](ml#Allow-the-ML-backend-to-access-Label-Studio-data).
+For more information, see [Allow the ML backend to access Label Studio data](ml#Allow-the-ML-backend-to-access-Label-Studio-data).

 ## 5. Run the ML backend server